-The UPS input must have a max. current protection device.
 The protection device should be sized according to the situation, as follows:

-- a) single power line - b) main power supply and separate by-pass a) Single power line (F input line protection)
+- a) single power line - main power supply and separate bypass b)

+a) Single power line

 The UPS input must have a max. current protection device for the section of line coming from the distribution panel.
 The fuse represented with the letter F.